pzivich/zEpid/docs/Time-Fixed Exposure.rst

 doubly robust but keeps some of the nice properties of plug-in estimators (like the g-formula).
 In general, TMLE will likely have narrower confidence intervals than AIPTW.

 Below is code to generate the average causal effect of ART on death using TMLE.
-We specify an additional model compared to AIPTW.
-TMLE has a baked in missing outcome procedure.
-We will take advantage of that to instead assume that data is missing completely at random, conditional on ART, gender, age, CD4 T-cell count, and diagnosed viral load
+Additionally, we will specify a missing outcome data model (like `AIPTW` and `IPTW`).

 .. code::

     tmle = TMLE(df, exposure='art', outcome='dead')

-    # Specify treatment model
     tmle.exposure_model('male + age0 + age_rs1 + age_rs2 + cd40 + cd4_rs1 + cd4_rs2 + dvl0')

-    # Specifying missing outcome data model
     tmle.missing_model('art + male + age0 + cd40 + cd4_rs1 + cd4_rs2 + dvl0')

-    # Specifying outcome model
     tmle.outcome_model('male + age0 + age_rs1 + age_rs2 + cd40 + cd4_rs1 + cd4_rs2 + dvl0')

-    # TMLE estimation procedure
     tmle.fit()
     tmle.summary()

-Using TMLE, we estimate a risk difference of -0.080 (95% CL: -0.153, -0.008).
-We can interpret this as: the 45-week risk of death when everyone was treated with ART at enrollment was 8.0% points (95% CL: -0.153, -0.008) lower than if no one had been treated with ART at enrollment.
+Using TMLE, we estimate a risk difference of -0.082 (95% CL: -0.152, -0.012).
+We can interpret this as: the 45-week risk of death when everyone was treated with ART at enrollment was 8.2% points (95% CL: -0.152, -0.012) lower than if no one had been treated with ART at enrollment.

 TMLE can also be paired with machine learning algorithms, particularly super-learner.
 The use of machine learning with TMLE means we are making less restrictive parametric assumptions than all the model described above.
 For further details, using super-learner / sklearn with TMLE, and examples see this `tutorial <https://github.com/pzivich/Python-for-Epidemiologists/blob/master/3_Epidemiology_Analysis/c_causal_inference/1_time-fixed-treatments/7_TMLE_intro.ipynb>`_

+**WARNING**: In v0.9.0, `TMLE` will be losing support of machine learning algorithms due to poor confidence interval coverage.
+Instead machine learning algorithms will only be able to be used with crossfit estimators.

 G-estimation of SNM
 ----------------------------------------